WiTNYCaReProgram/Fall-2019/Preparatory-Materials/CaRe-Goal-Development.md

 - Who would “be there with you”?
 Who would you want to share this achievement or state of being with?

+Take a minute to think about your answers to the previous questions.
+Your overall goal is probably pretty vague, right?
+If you tried to create a plan to achieve it, maybe you wouldn't know where to start (Or maybe you would, but it would be a very complex plan).
+Now consider your answers to the questions about skills and knowledge.

+- Prioritize the skills and knowledge you would have in your imagined future.
+What would you want or need to achieve first?
+Are there any that are building blocks for others, and should be prioritized first?

+- Take the first priority skill or piece of knowlege.
+When would you want to achieve or gain it by?

+- What steps would you need to take to do it?
+List them out.

+- What resources (time, money, information, etc.) do you need to achieve those steps?

 *This thought exercise is intended to encourage us to engage with what we really want to achieve in CaRe and beyond, and then break that desire down into different components we can pursue individually.
-In our first session, we’ll talk briefly about what makes a goal SMART (Specific, Measurable, Achieveable, Realistic, and Time-bound) and how to translate your broad goal described above into a series of SMART, smaller goals we can make headway on every week.*
+For more information on why this refining process is useful, Google "SMART goals" and check it out!
+Goals that are SMART, or Specific, Measurable, Achieveable, Relevant, and Time-Bound have been shown to be easier to work toward.*